fabric8io/osio-pipeline/README.md

 Note : This needs to be specified outside of osio block in Jenkinsfile

-Right now, the library is using the analytics plugins, which is by default enabled but can be configured.
+Right now, the library is using the analytics plugins, which is by default enabled but can be disabled by setting `disabled: true`

 ### ci